Animalsy/Animalsy.BE/README.md

 ## Contributing

 We welcome contributions to improve Animalsy.BE.
 Please fork the repository, create a feature branch, and submit a pull request with your changes.

-## License

-Animalsy.BE is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.

 ## Contact